Tramadol: 7 things you should know

 7. Interactions

-Medicines that interact with tramadol may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with tramadol.
+Medicines that interact with tramadol may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with tramadol.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with tramadol include: